 If placed in our solar system, the binary system would extend past the orbit of Jupiter and approach that of Saturn.
 Some 3,000 light years away from Earth, matter continuously flows off this bad boy and into its blue companion.
 Stellar wind flows off the system at a velocity of approximately 25 kilometers per second.
 And some body’s Roche lobe gets filled!

 For some rich field telescope and binocular fun from a dark sky site, try your luck with IC1396.
 This 3 degree field of nebulosity can even be seen unaided at times!
 Inside you’ll find an open star cluster (hence the designation) and photographically the whole area is criss-crossed with dark nebulae.

-For a telescope challenge, see if you can locate both Spiral galaxy NGC 6946 and galactic cluster NGC 6939 about 2 degrees southwest of Eta Cepheus.
-NGC 6946 is sometimes called the Fireworks Galaxy for its supernovae rate and high volume of star formation.
+For a telescope challenge, see if you can locate both Spiral galaxy NGC 6946 – aka. the Fireworks Nebula – and galactic cluster NGC 6939 about 2 degrees southwest of Eta Cepheus.
 About 40 arc minutes northwest of NGC 6946 – is about 8th magnitude, well compressed and contains about 80 stars.

 Still more?
 Then head off with your telescope for IC1470 – but take your CCD camera.
 IC1470 is a compact H II region excited by a single O7 star associated with an extensive molecular cloud in the Perseus arm!

 Yes, Cepheus has plenty of viewing opportunities for the amateur astronomer.
 And for thousands of years, it has proven to be a source of fascination for scholars and astronomers.